zsltngy/prime-number-search/README.md

 Prime number search service based on spring boot and kotlin

-Swagger doc is on -> http://localhost:8080/swagger-ui/index.html
+Swagger doc is available after the app is running on this URL: http://localhost:8080/swagger-ui/index.html